Getting started with Workflows

 C. Starting Workflows manually as an agent

 Workflows can also be started manually from any conversations by yourself and your team.
-These allow you to create utility scenarios, such as sharing a calendly link, embedding a form in the conversation, or triggering a flow during an exchange with one of your customers.
+These allow you to create utility workflows, such as sharing a calendly link, embedding a form in the conversation, or triggering a flow during an exchange with one of your customers.

 You've guessed it, we also have an article on that topic! → Learn how to start workflows manually